How to Live Stream on YouTube: A Step-by-Step Guide

 Microphone: Make sure you’re connected to a microphone on your computer or mobile device.
 While the built-in mic should be sufficient for most purposes, some people opt for an external microphone for reduced background noise and high-quality sound.

 Camera: Attach an HD webcam to your computer or get a handheld video camera if your goal is to make high quality, professional content.
-You can use this article about different types of cameras as guidance for choosing your own.
 If you prefer to film on your phone, get a tripod to hold the device and keep the video steady.

 Encoder (optional): An encoder is a tool that converts your recording into streamable content for the web.
 You’ll need an encoder only if you’re streaming with external tools, such as professional audio and video gear (more on that later).
 Streamlabs OBS is a popular encoding software for YouTube Live that’s easy to download and use.